Custom formulas: Syntax and definitions

 Syntax: TOTALS(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the left module of the chart control panel.

-Returns the total number of times the event was triggered.
-This setup will show the total number of times an item's details were viewed, plus the total number of times an item was added to a cart.
+Returns the total number of times a user triggered the event.
+This setup shows the total number of times users viewed an item's details, plus the total number of times users added an item to a cart.

 custom_events_totals.png